 The prevalence of obesity in Australia has more than doubled in the past 20 years, resulting in 63% of adult Australians being classified as obese.
 Obesity has even taken over smoking as the leading cause of premature death and illness in Australia and become the single biggest threat to public health.

+What is obesity?
 Obesity is an excess of total body fat, which results from caloric intake that exceeds energy usage.
-A measurement used to assess health risks of obesity is Body Mass Index (BMI).
+The easiest way to assess the health risks of obesity is Body Mass Index (BMI).

 Obesity can be a combination of the following:

 - How well the body turns food into energy